-As the name implies, it is an account managed by a third-party, typically a loan servicer, to collect and disperse funds on behalf of the homeowner and lender.
+This account is managed by a third-party intermediary, typically a loan servicer, who collects and disperses funds on behalf of the homeowner.

-Over time, the balance grows and when property taxes and homeowners insurance are due, the money is sent on to the tax collector or insurance company.
+Over time, the balance grows and when property taxes and homeowners insurance are due, the money is sent on to the tax collector or insurance company, respectively.

 Instead of paying property taxes twice a year, or homeowners insurance once annually, you pay a considerably smaller installment amount each month instead.

-This is where the acronym “PITI” comes from – Principal, Interest, Taxes, and Insurance.
+This is where the acronym “PITI” originates from – Principal, Interest, Taxes, and Insurance.

-You must also pay an “initial escrow deposit” at closing, which will vary greatly based on the month you close, and where the property is located.
+As noted, you must also pay an “initial escrow deposit” at loan closing, which will vary greatly based on the month you close, and where the property is located.

-And lenders may collect one or two extra months of payments to act as a cushion for future increases in taxes and insurance, but this amount is strictly regulated.
+Lenders may also collect one or two extra months of payments to act as a cushion for future increases in taxes and insurance, but this amount is strictly regulated.